-Bermuda is open and welcoming visitors back to the island as of July 1, 2020.
+Bermuda is open and welcoming visitors back to the island.

 Our island home has always been a precious resource set apart by its geographic location and way of life.
 Over the past few months, we’ve been dedicated to protecting our community and pristine destination for our residents and guests to enjoy for years to come.
 When you are ready, we look forward to extending a warm welcome to you out here.